How to Recognize and Manage High-Functioning Depression

 Identifying personal triggers

-My practice has shown that knowing your personal triggers plays a significant role in preventing depressive episodes.
+Knowing your personal triggers plays a significant role in preventing depressive episodes.
 Every individual’s experience with high functioning depression is unique, and something that affects one person might not bother another.
 I help my clients identify their specific triggers by careful observation and documentation.
 Common triggers include:

 - Prolonged work-related stress